-I also put my writing composition teachings to practice by writing creatively on my own time.
-My creative writing often emerges in short, hybrids between poetry and prose.
-However, I am also working two longer projects.
-One is a collection of short poetry, and the other is a collection of creative non-fiction.
-Sometimes my creative and my academic lives collide, but sometimes they remain separate.
-Furthermore, many of my creative writing endeavors are about writing itself.
+I also translate my professional writing experience to a creative practice by writing poetry, prose, and hybrids of the two on my own time.
+However, I am also working two longer creative projects.
+One is a collection of mixed-media poetry, and the other is a collection of creative non-fiction.
+Furthermore, many of my creative writing endeavors are about the process, purpose, and benefits of writing itself.

-Regardless of form and content, my writing serves as my meditation, allowing me to witness moments of my own life in a medium that can be encountered by others.
+Regardless of form and content, my writing serves as my meditation, allowing me to witness the world in a medium that can be encountered by others.
 Altogether, my goal is to foster understanding and connections between individuals and communities by pushing language up against its own limits, through reading, listening, analyzing, writing, and sharing.

 On the page, Write On., you can learn more about how I write my way through the world, reflecting on my encounters, ninja battling oppressive forces, sometimes struggling, sometimes breaking through barriers.
-The moment I put pen to paper, fingers to keyboard, a piece of me is frozen, highlighted in writing, but it can also always be re-written.
+The moment I put pen to paper, fingers to keyboard, a piece of me is frozen, highlighted in writing, but can also always be re-written.
 I de-scribe and re-scribe myself endlessly.
 The moment someone reads my writing, a dialogue–and subsequently–a community begins.
 Thus writing enacts a relation with myself and with others that involves endless rediscovery.
-On this page, you’ll find some of my own creative writing, along with updates about my writing projects.